katepysova/Space-Clicker/README.md

    `git clone git@github.com:katepysova/Space-Clicker.git`

+2. Change your current directory to this project directory.

-2. `npm install`
+3. `npm install`

-3. `npm run prepare` - to install git pre-commit hook.
+4. `npm run prepare` - to install git pre-commit hook.
 Does not work not in a git repository.

-4. `git add .husky/pre-commit` - to add git pre-commit hook.
+5. `git add .husky/pre-commit` - to add git pre-commit hook.

 ## How to run